collapsed-stacks/startups/questions/3617/why-didn-t-google-launch-android-studio-earlier.md

 - posted by: [plunntic](https://stackexchange.com/users/2200821/plunntic) on 2015-03-05
 - score: 0

-<p>I would rather say, that it's not any "launching", it's just a bad word to me.
+I would rather say, that it's not any "launching", it's just a bad word to me.
 Years later they just been telling that eclipse is official Android IDE, and now their changed their mind saying, that InteliJ is official Andoird IDE.
 Android Studio is not their product, it's just a customized for android development version of InteliJ.
-Probably you have some sugar on top of that, maybe some of it becomes from google, but the crucial part - the IDE - is an open source project.</p>
+Probably you have some sugar on top of that, maybe some of it becomes from google, but the crucial part - the IDE - is an open source project.

-<p>So, to answer your question, I think it might be that they follow the hype for jetBrains products, and it might be that they really see more potential there (which they didn't years ago).
-Hard to say.</p>
+So, to answer your question, I think it might be that they follow the hype for jetBrains products, and it might be that they really see more potential there (which they didn't years ago).
+Hard to say.